needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can select a zoom level from the **100%** dropdown.
 Can also zoom via the mouse scroll wheel and Alt + RightClick + Mouse Move. `Tested`
 1. Can reset the view and make sure the canvas fits the viewport with the **Fit Canvas** button. `Tested`
 1. Can preview Light/Dark/Runtime themes inside the Canvas via the **Theme** popup field, independent from the current Editor Theme. **Default Theme** uses the current Editor Theme, while the other options force a theme to be used in the Canvas.
 If the runtime package is not installed, the Runtime theme will be substituted by the Light Editor theme.
+1. (2021.1+) Theme StyleSheet Support:
+    1. UI Builder looks for and allows use of the Theme StyleSheet assets (.tss).
+    1. Any discovered .tss assets in the Project are listed in the Theme dropdown in the main Viewport Toolbar.
+    1. Allows previewing of user-made UI Toolkit themes, in addition to the default themes.
 1. Pressing **Preview** toggles _Preview_ mode, where you can no longer select elements by clicking them in the Viewport.
 Instead, Viewport elements receive regular mouse and focus events.
 1. The `...` can be used to show/hide the UXML and USS Preview panes.
 This state is remembered across domain reloads.
 1. A breadcrumb toolbar will appear when currently viewing a sub-document.
 Can click on parent documents to return to them.